Nathdwara: Other

+Other deities worshipped in temples in the town include Khera Mata, Mahadeva, Hanuman, Mataji (in various forms), and Thakurji (non-Vallabhite Vaishnava temples).
+There is also a small presence of Islam and Jainism.

 Geography and Transport

 Nathdwara is located at 24.93°N 73.82°E. It has an average elevation of 584 metres (1919 ft).
 Located just 48 km north-east of Udaipur in Rajasthan, this town is easily reached by air, road or nearest rail-head.

 Demographics

 As of the 2001 India census, Nathdwara had a population of 37,007.
 Males constitute 52% of the population and females 48%.
 Nathdwara has an average literacy rate of 73.0%, higher than the national average of 59.5%; male literacy is 80%, and female literacy is 65%.
 In Nathdwara, 13% of the population is under 6 years of age.

+According to the 2011 Census of India, Nathdwara had a total population of 42,016, comprising 21,695 males and 20,321 females.

 Artists of Nathdwara

 Nathdwara Artists are a group of artists working around the precincts of the famous Nathdwara temple in Rajasthan.
 They are noted for Rajasthani-style paintings, called Pichwai Paintings, belonging to the Mewar School.
 The paintings revolve around the image of Shrinathji, the enigmatic black-faced figure of Krishna, who is shown holding up Mount Govardhan.
 Several authoritative books have been published on this subject.

 Apart from Pichwai Paintings, the artists also produce small-scale paintings on paper.
 Themes from Krishna legend predominate.
 Mentioned under notable citizens are some of the famous artists who have won accolades/awards in the past.